Everything You Ever Wanted to Know About the Spine

 The Chiropractic Specialty Center® Difference:

-The most significant difference between others and us is our research-based methods of the diagnosis and treatment of the spine, joints, scoliosis, and sport injury patients.
-Also, we have a much better understanding of the spine compared to others.
-In short, we are better!
-In addition to a better, more thorough understanding of spine and joint conditions, we have medical devices and technologies that others do not have in the Southeast Asian region.
+The most significant difference between others and us is an accurate diagnosis and precisely targeted treatment that addresses the actual cause of the spine, joints, scoliosis, and sport injury patients.
+In short, we have a better understanding of the spine and joints.
+In addition to a better, more thorough knowledge of the spine and joint conditions, we have medical devices and technologies that others do not have in the Southeast Asian region.
 Without sounding too arrogant, you will not find a better non-surgical team than us.

 Spine disorders always present with co-conditions.
-The most common co-condition seen in patients that suffer from chronic neck pain or back pain is the Modic Changes.
+The most common co-condition seen in patients with chronic neck pain or back pain is the Modic Changes.
 There are three distinct types of Modic changes that impact the spine:

 The BEST Spine Treatment in Malaysia: Non-surgical Spinal Decompression Therapy